In the Bible it is written: “But, beloved, we are persuaded better things of you, and things that accompany salvation, though we thus speak.” (He 6:9)

 Another characteristic common to all believers is a disposition to acknowledge their utter dependency on God for their own ability to please Him.
 (2Co 3:5) Our Lord said, “Blessed are the poor in spirit: for theirs is the kingdom of heaven.”
 (Mt 5:3) To be poor is to lack basic necessities, having insufficient means to live and thrive as we are designed to live.
 To be poor in spirit is to feel this lack of sufficiency acutely in our spiritual life, unable to live a godly life on our own.
-The kingdom of heaven belongs to the poor in spirit; in other words, the poor in spirit comprise God’s kingdom: no others partake of it (or the concept is meaningless).
-So, there is no such thing as a saint who thinks they can be good enough to please God without God’s aid.
-This is intrinsic to humility, the essential virtue of the spiritual life.
+This is essentially how little children perceive themselves in the world: as insufficient and in need of guidance, protection and provision.
+(Mt 18:3) The kingdom of heaven belongs to the poor in spirit, to those with childlike faith (Mt 19:14); in other words, the poor in spirit comprise God’s kingdom: no others partake of it (or the concept is meaningless).
+So, there is no such thing as a saint who thinks they can be good enough to please God without God’s aid, or is spiritually self-sufficient apart from God.
+(2Co 3:5) This is intrinsic to humility, the essential virtue of the spiritual life.

 Things That Accompany